weleoka/Lab2/host/Create_Test_Environment.md

 Docker compose is a tool allowing us to more easily manage the creation of several docker container at the same time.
 We will use the tool docker compose to create two of the containers.

-1. Change to the following directory
+1. Change to the directory Lab2

+If stuck, here is the hint.

 ```bash
 cd ~/Lab2/host